Raw vector

 CVE-2023-25653 is a high-severity Infinite Loop (CWE-835) vulnerability in Cisco Node-Jose.
 Its CVSS base score is 7.5 (High).

-Operationally, ranked in the top 35.7% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Application or System Exploitation (T1499.004); ranked at the 43th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog.

 EU & UK References